 Chapter 1: Books written by Atcherleys

-David Francis Atcherley, of Marton, (1818-1887; formerly David Francis Jones, a grandnephew of Richard Atcherley of Marton – see On this day: 27 February 1834) is the next Atcherley on our ‘reading list’ as he wrote a poem in 1861, about the French Emperor Napoleon: The Exile of Saint Helena.
+David Francis Atcherley, of Marton, (1818-1887; formerly David Francis Jones, a grandnephew of Richard Atcherley of Marton – see Richard Atcherley and his hopes for posterity) is the next Atcherley on our ‘reading list’ as he wrote a poem in 1861, about the French Emperor Napoleon: The Exile of Saint Helena.

 The writer of the following pages has endeavoured to supply a want which he believes to be much felt at the present day.
 Adulteration is practised to an incredible extent, and it is highly desirable that every one should have at at hand a ready means of distinguishing between a genuine and a sophisticated article.
 This little work is addressed, therefore, to three classes of readers—the consumer, the dealer, and the professional analyst.